Black Country derby

 The Black Country derby is the name given to any local derby between English football teams West Bromwich Albion, Walsall and Wolverhampton Wanderers.
-Though most commonly it refers specifically to games between West Bromwich Albion and Wolverhampton Wanderers due to Walsall spending most of their existence in lower divisions than the other two teams.
+However, it most commonly refers specifically to games between West Bromwich Albion and Wolverhampton Wanderers due to Walsall spending most of their existence in lower divisions than the other two teams.
 All three clubs reside in Staffordshire's historic boundaries, but they are separated 11 miles (18 km) apart in the Black Country of the present-day West Midlands county.

-The most successful side in the most common of Black Country derbies is West Bromwich Albion, losing just four of the past 24 matches between the two sides.
-Wolves are currently in the Premier League, West Brom in the EFL Championship following their relegation in 2021 and Walsall currently in EFL League Two following their relegation in 2019.
+The most successful side in the most common of Black Country derbies is West Bromwich Albion, losing just five of the past 25 matches between the two sides.

+The Black Country derby between Wolverhampton Wanderers and West Bromwich Albion returned in the 2026–27 EFL Championship following Wolves' relegation from the Premier League and West Brom successfully avoiding relegation from the Championship.
+Walsall would spend the 2026–27 season in the League Two.

 History

 Early history

 The earliest Black Country derbies were contested before the formation of the Football League.
 The first ever derby took place on 20 January 1883, when Albion won 4–2 in the third round of the Birmingham Senior Cup.
 Wolves and Albion's first two 'official' meetings came in the FA Cup in 1886 and 1887, with Albion recording victories on both occasions and going on to reach the final in both years.
 The first of Walsall's fixtures against Wolves and Albion were also in the FA Cup, in 1889 and 1900 respectively.

 With both West Bromwich Albion and Wolverhampton Wanderers being founder members of the Football League in 1888, the Black Country derby between these two teams is one of the oldest in the world in league football.
 The fixture was contested in each of the first 13 league seasons from 1888 to 1901.
 Attendances in these early fixtures were modest, but that was the case across much of the country as football gradually grew in popularity at the turn of the century.
 By the 1906–07 season, the fixtures began to regularly attract crowds above 20,000 and a more intense rivalry emerged.